flicstar/OSP-editing-guide/editing-codes.md

 This collection of semantic editorial codes are short editing marks that communicate the rationale behind a suggested edit, based on a specific writing guideline.

-They are organized into four structural sections and help you edit consistently.
+They are organized into four [editing phases](editing-phases.md) and help you edit consistently.

 When reviewing a written piece of content, use a code to support your editorial comment or suggestion.